asavinov/bistro/README.md

 ### Where functions

-If it is necessary to filter records in a product table then it is necessary to define a where-function.
+Elements of a table can be filtered by defining a *where-function* which returns a boolean value.

 > A table will store a record only if the where-function is true.